dotkernel/dot-geoip/README.md

 Where _{DATABASE}_ takes one of the following values: `asn`, `city`, `country`.

-You can download/update all GeoLite2 databases at once, by running the following command:
+You can download/update all GeoLite2 databases at once by running the following command:

 ```shell
 php ./bin/cli.php geoip:synchronize